asorbini/rticonnextdds-ros2-msgs/README.md

 cmake --build . -- -j4
 ```

+If you prefer to clone `rticonnextdds-ros2-helpers` somewhere else, you can specify
+its location using variable `CONNEXT_ROS2_HELPERS_DIR`.

+You can also force the build system to avoid using ROS 2 facilities even if they
+are available by setting `BUILD_STANDALONE` to `true`.

 ## Included IDL files

 Package `connext_msg` contains a collection of IDL files extracted from the